Long Baseline Observations of the HD100546 Protoplanetary Disk with ALMA

-At the separation of 50~mas, where the 1.3 mm continuum detection lies, the contrast in magnitude is 6.9.
+At the separation of $<$50~mas, the contrast in magnitude is 6.9 (Figure~\ref{fig:sam}c).
 To convert this 5$\sigma$ contrast in upper limits on the mass of putative companions, we used the BT-Settl models by \citep{2012RSPTA.370.2765A}, adapted for SPHERE filters.
 This limit corresponds to a mass of 33 M$_{\mathrm{Jup}}$ if we assume the youngest age of 4 Myr for the star, or 71 M$_{\mathrm{Jup}}$ for the eldest of 12 Myr.
 We can exclude the presence of stellar companions around HD\,100546.

-The density of sub-mm galaxies which are brighter than $\sim$100~$\mu$Jy is of the order of $10^3$ sources per square degree, which translates to 0.0015 sources per square arcsec (ASPECS ALMA Large Program, Gonz\'alez-L\'opez, priv. comm.).
-Thus, the likelihood of finding a sub-mm galaxy within HD\,100546's gap is $<$0.1\%.
-Moreover, the compact continuum detection is unresolved at 0\farcs017 resolution (ALMA beam's major axis), which is a factor 15 smaller than the typical size of sub-mm galaxies \citep{Simpson2015}.
-Thus, we conclude that this continuum detection, whithin the gap where we also see distorted kinematics, is not a bright sub-millimeter galaxy.